HVR88/Monochrome-Gaming-Logos/README.md

 ### File Names

+You'll probably have to choose and rename specific files to make them work with existing themes, as it's impossible to create filenames that will work with all of them.
+With that in mind, the filenames here don't follow the naming scheme seen in front ends like Emulation Station.

 Files are named in lowercase with words separated by an underscore.
 In the case of consoles and computers, names start with the parent/producer company name, followed by the product/model name.
 Example: *nintendo_gameboy_color.svg*.
 Acronyms,abbreviations and nicknames such as *gbc*, *c64* or *coco* aren't used.

+Playlist and category-type logos all start with the *playlist_* prefix.

-When there are multiple and alternative files for one logo, an additional descriptor such as *outline*, *flat* or *alt* is used.
+When there are multiple and alternative files for one logo, an additional suffix such as *outline*, *flat* or *alt* is added to the base name.

 ### Requests